ValeriyAndreevichPushkarev/BAC/README.md

 Also, we need to add some functions that describe relations between objects (size, positions, and other connections).
 And detect them.
 Note that we can also describe that in json notation (and generate questions, and get information).

-(Note that we can write functions bodies like code that takes objects (he he), or use approximations based on machine learning, or even build them from primitives (DreamCoder, DARPA))
+(Note that we can write functions bodies like code that takes objects (he he), or use approximations based on machine learning, or even build them from primitives (DreamCoder, DARPA)).
+Even **Reading functions** can be developed (to get information for knowledge database).

 So we can build text-based rules (and functions).